nkokkos/CO_monitoring_with_nerves/tina_files/readme.md

 # Design Doc

+Analog circuit had to be build according to the datasheet from Figaro

 I did design according to the power requirement of the rasberry pi zero wireless: https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#typical-power-requirements

 # TINA Schematic Lab

-Used for the circuit design the file simulation file MCP6041.TSM
+Used for the circuit design the file simulation file: MCP6041.TSM

 # Simulation: